Mac vs. PC

 |Touch||There has not yet been an Apple computer (not including their iPhones or iPads) that have touch abilities.||PC computers are the only computers you can purchase that have touch screen capabilities.|

 My Apple can run Windows - Microsoft Windows can be run on Apple computers using Boot Camp, which means not everything above may apply to your Mac.
 In the case of gaming, you may be able to run the latest games on your Mac using Boot Camp.
-However, Boot Camp is not perfect, and it doesn't mean every game will be able to run on your computer since PC games are not developed with Apple hardware in mind, it's also not unlikely to encounter problems and have performance issues.
+However, Boot Camp is not perfect, and it doesn't mean every game will be able to run on your computer since PC games are not developed with Apple hardware in mind.
+It's also not unlikely to encounter problems and have performance issues.

 Windows XP is not Windows 7 or Windows 8 - Windows XP is over 10 years old and comparing a Windows XP computer to a new MacBook computer is like comparing a Ferrari to a Ford Pinto.
-When comparing any technology age is an important factor since newer technologies like SSD vs HDD can make a huge difference in performance.
+When comparing any technology, age is an important factor since newer technologies like SSD vs HDD can make a huge difference in performance.
 If you're trying to decide between purchasing a PC or a Mac, make sure you're comparing the latest computers and that they have similar hardware components.
-For example, If you are looking at a Mac with a SSD and a PC with a HDD, the PC will be cheaper, but its also going to be slower.
+For example, if you are looking at a Mac with a SSD and a PC with a HDD, the PC will be cheaper, but it's also going to be slower.